ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_1_2_Forward Cue-Routing.md

 - **Use When**
   - Users prefer minimal above-eye-level graphics that do not occlude exhibits
   - Clear anticipation of turns is essential—for example, in labyrinthine galleries
-  - The institution wants a metaphor evocative of flow or movement (e.g., ripples) rather than character-based guidance
+  - The institution wants a metaphor evocative of flow or movement (e.g., ripples, footprints, glowing arrows) rather than character-based guidance
   - Acoustic icons can be leveraged at each turn to reinforce direction without constant narration
 - **Forces**
   - **Visual Density**: AR elements must not compete with exhibits